2 Introduction to Machine Learning

 col = c("black", "red", rep("black", 8)))

-Often, one is interested in sparse models.
-Furthermore, higher k than necessary tends to overfitting.
-At the kink in the picture, the sum of squares dropped enough and k is still low enough.
-But keep in mind, this is only a rule of thumb and might be wrong in some special cases.
+Often we prefer sparse models, and a higher k than necessary tends to overfit.
+We pick k at the “elbow” (kink) of the curve, where the sum of squares has dropped substantially but k is still low.
+Keep in mind that this is only a rule of thumb and can be misleading in some cases.

 Information criteria such as AIC or BIC can be also used to select the number of clusters and control complexity.